Free Vs. Paid Website Builder? 9 Important Things To Consider

 Cost always plays an important role in a long-term decision like picking the platform on which to build your website.
 If you take a comparative look at some of the website builders available on the market right now, you will notice that prices range from a few dollars (or even nothing at all) to hundreds of dollars.
 Why are some of these tools available free of charge while others are so pricey?
 There is no easy answer to this without trying out at least some of them, however, we can help you understand what each of the packages includes.
 Here are nine aspects you should check before deciding whether to use a free or paid website builder in the long run.

 Since you will use your website building tool on a daily basis, the user-friendliness of its interface is of utmost importance.
 A modern design is always more intuitive than the ones featuring a “last century” look.
 If the features are not presented in a logical manner, you will end up wasting precious time trying to figure out where and how to perform various tasks.
-In terms of ease of use, Wix and Web.com are two site builders that are rated very highly.
+In terms of ease of use, Wix is a site builder that is rated very highly.

 Around-the-clock support is a crucial element, especially if you have an e-commerce website.
 If the website builder’s provider offers support solely via email and they only answer after a few days, you risk losing regular visitors and loyal customers because of a simple glitch.
 Ideally, a website builder will offer several convenient ways to contact their support, such as via email, phone, and live chat online.
 Some website builders offer priority responses to subscription-based users.
 For example, if you opt for Wix’s most expensive paid plan – the VIP plan – any question you ask on the Wix Answers page will be pushed to the front of the line for receiving a response.

 3. Easily Customizable Templates